scokobro/professional-identity/profIdent-draft1.md

 ### Specialist Groups
 [JMS - Motorsports](http://www.jms.gr.jp/2sc)

 # Conclusions and Summary

 Mainstream media companies in Japan have seen their audiences gradually slip away as other forms take their attention, in this sense they are experiencing the same worrying transitions as media in other developed countries.
 However, the pace of loss has been significantly slower in Japan; newspaper readership is still at over 80 per cent of its 2001 levels(CHECK!!) whereas the US and UK industries have more typically seen declines closer to 30(US) or even 50 per cent, for the UK industry.
 Television audiences are ???

 ![](./circulation-2001-15-JP-US-UK.png)

 : **Figure N:** Relative decline in daily national newspaper circulation in Japan, the US and the UK, 2001-2015 (Oct 2001=1).
-Data Sources: Nihon Kyōkai (NSK) website, UK ABCs (Guardian Newspaper website), Newspaper Association of America (latest NAA data available is for 2014).
+Data Sources: Nihon Shimbun Kyōkai (NSK) website, UK ABCs (Guardian Newspaper website), Newspaper Association of America (latest NAA data available is for 2014).

 The Japanese media, in the sense that it has managed to preserves itself (as 'business') in the face of competition from new media, is a success.
 Why would media businesses want to change?

+Another aspect worth considering is the fact that newswork is becoming increasingly desk-bound, meaning journalists have less contact with people outside their own organisation.(CITATIONS)

 # References